transientlunatic/asimov/README.md

 A project will be set-up in your current working directory.

 In order to start setting up analyses we next need to download some default settings.

+An analysis is a pipeline run, and asimov supports `bayeswave`, `bilby` in the default installation.

 We'll download the default configurations for jobs which are going to be run on the LIGO data grid.
 We do this using the `asimov apply` command, which pulls-in data from a file either locally or online.